I’ve got a disabled person in my life who I care about deeply.

 And, most importantly, GET OUT EARLY!
 Don’t wait until SHTF to flee.
-By then, the roads will be too congested and you might find your options exhausted.
+By then, the roads will be too congested, and your options might be exhausted.

 Here are some cool wheelchair options for disabled preppers.

 Be Ready to Bug In

-Even if you take the extra steps of making a good bug out plan and secure a bug out location, you still have to be ready to bug in.
-Here are some of the extra steps that the disabled will have to take:
+Even if you take the extra steps of making a good bug-out plan and securing a bug-out location, you still have to be ready to bug-in.
+Here are some of the extra steps that people with disabilities will have to take:

 Have Your Medical Info in Your Emergency Binder

-Disabled people will want to go the extra step of making sure that it contains all their pertinent medical info, as well as medical history.
+Disabled people will want to go the extra step of ensuring that it contains all their pertinent medical info and medical history.